zkniebel/SitecoreDXG-Docs/getting-started/using-sitecoredxg/using-the-default-rabbitmq-middleman-and-trigger.md

 # Using the Default RabbitMQ Middleman and Trigger {#using-the-default-rabbitmq-middleman-and-trigger}

-The RabbitMQ Middleman can be found in the`.\middlemen\RabbitMQ\`folder.
-Feel free to call the middleman directly from that folder or to copy that folder to another path or even another machine.
-If you do choose to move the file to another path or machine, be sure to run`npm install`to install the dependencies before your first use.

-The RabbitMQ Middleman should be called using the following command-line syntax:
+The RabbitMQ Middleman can be called from any location using the following command-line syntax:

 ```
 node rabbitmq-amqp-middleman CONNECTION_STRING ARCHITECURE_GET_URL GENERATION_QUEUE_NAME [COMPLETION_HANDLER_DATA]